 A four-wheel (4×4) drive vehicle has differential gears, both front and rear axles, and a transfer case attached to the transmission.
 Four-wheel drive vehicles demand maintenance on the transfer case, front differentials, rear differentials, and transmission fluids.

-If your vehicle has a Front-wheel drive, the engine drives the front wheels only.
+If your vehicle is front-wheel drive, the engine drives the front wheels only.
 The power is routed through the transmission to the final drive where it is split and sent to the two front wheels through the drive axles.
 The engine, transmission, and additional hardware are all located in the front of the car.
-If you are in need, Fallon Automotive will gladly repair front-wheel drive transmission vehicles.

 Transmission repair is not something to take lightly.
 The transmission is connected to key parts of your vehicle and needs to be working properly for your safety.
 Transmission services include replacing filters and draining fluids to prevent transmission damage.
 Typical transmission issues that may lead to repair may include shifting issues, slipping, stalling, fluid leaking, and the service light turns on.
 If you are concerned that you may need transmission repair, don’t hesitate to schedule an appointment at Fallon Automotive today.

 BATTERY AND ELECTRICAL

 Have a dead battery?
 Misfiring starter or alternator?
 For all of your auto electrical repair and maintenance needs, come to Fallon Automotive.
 We service your vehicle with care, providing a high level of workmanship you can trust.
 Our auto electrical repair and maintenance services include:

 The battery supplies electric energy which powers the ignition system, the starter motor, and the lights of an automotive.
 If you need to jump-start your vehicle in the morning, your battery could be failing.
 When a battery starts deteriorating, it can either be replaced or repaired – this will depend on the severity of the damage.